The American Association for Disability Policy Reform

 Discrimination Against the Poor

-Ernie injured his back when he lost control of his car and crashed in a small-town auto race.
+Roger injured his back when he lost control of his car and crashed in a small-town auto race.
 Having worked as a carpenter, going from one job to another, he had no insurance and far too little money for health care.
 The nearest charity clinic was swamped with patients and couldn't help.
-As a result, when Ernie went to apply for disability benefits, he had almost no medical records.
+As a result, when Roger went to apply for disability benefits, he had almost no medical records.
 His treatment by the Social Security Administration was typical: If you've got no medical records, you've got no medical (or psychological) problems.
 They turned him down.

 Here are some of the reasons the disability program discriminates against the poor: